 The School of Media & Communication at Bowling Green State University has a long and respected history of research and coursework that focus on scholarship related to intercultural communication, development communication, rhetoric, social movements, mass-mediated communication, emerging media, cyber culture, and more.
 The graduate programs in the School are organized around three areas of emphasis that are based in the research and academic interests of the graduate faculty.
 These areas inform the coursework offered in the School, and they serve as important components to the programs of study for graduate students.

-This area of emphasis draws together several key and complementary dimensions of humanistic research methods, substantive areas and theory.
-These include Intercultural and International Communication, Development Communication, Social Movements and Activism, Alternative and Activist Media, Political Economy, Rhetoric, and Organizational Communication.
-The area is modeled on the “Global Communication & Social Change” division that exists at the International Communication Association.
-At ICA, Global Communication & Social Change is described as an emphasis "to encourage and debate research on issues of production, distribution, content and reception of communications media at global, 'glocal,' transnational, transcultural, international and regional levels.
-Within this purview it encompasses work across a wide variety of theoretical and methodological approaches, concerning issues of media/mediated communication in cultural, economic, political or social contexts, including strategic mediated communication for development, social change or social justice."
-We adopt this approach to an integrated cultural-economic-political and critical engagement with social problems that often extend beyond localities to international and global processes.
+This area of emphasis draws together several key and complementary dimensions of humanistic areas of inquiry, research methods, and theory.
+Among faculty expertise are Intercultural and International Communication, Rhetorical Theory and Criticism, Social Movements and Activism, Urban Geography, Media Ecology, Political Economy, and Rhetorics of Peace-Building.
+Work in these areas encompasses a wide variety of theoretical and methodological approaches, concerning issues of media/mediated communication in cultural, economic, political or social contexts, including strategic mediated communication for development, digital environments, social change and social justice.
+We adopt this approach to an integrated critical engagement with social problems that include, but often extend beyond localities to international and global environments.

-Graduate faculty: Joshua Atkinson, Catherine Cassara, John Dowd, Radhika Gajjala, Alberto Gonzalez, Ellen Gorsevski, Lisa Hanasono, Lara Lengel, Tom Mascaro, Srinivas Melkote, Clayton Rosati
+Graduate faculty: John Dowd, Radhika Gajjala, Alberto Gonzalez, Ellen Gorsevski, Lisa Hanasono, Lara Lengel, Srinivas Melkote, Clayton Rosati

 This area of emphasis examines interaction processes in a variety of social and personal relationships such as romantic relationships, family relationships and friendships in face-to-face and mediated settings.
 Research and coursework within the area focuses on relationship processes in contexts such as health, sexuality, identity negotiation, relationship maintenance, information management and technology.
 Varying theoretical (e.g., narrative, dialectical, social exchange, disclosure theories) and epistemological perspectives (post-positivist, social scientific, interpretivist, feminist, queer, critical) are explored.